dobrebydlo/test1/README.md

 15. Added automatically generated EER Diagram.
 16. Wrote this detailed list.
 17. Made some more changes and fixes.
-18. Suddenly realized that one purchase may contain more than one kind of items.
+18. Suddenly realized that one purchase may contain more than one kind of items, solved the problem.
-19. Solved the problem.
+19. Fixed the turnover top calculation logic.
-20. Finally, fixed the turnover top calculation logic.
+20. Refactored to comply with PSR-12

 ## Feedback from potential employer